axel22/axel22.github.com/_posts/2013-11-03-specialization-quirks.md

 I usually specialize on `Int`, `Long` and `Double`, in many cases that's enough:

     class Foo[@specialized(Int, Long, Double) T]

+> Restrict your specialized primitive types to ensure shorter compilation times and make compiler output smaller.

 I hope this summarizes some of the useful guidelines when dealing with Scala specialization.
 I'll add more tips here if I remember some or run into them.